Britney, Bennifer, Beatles, Broadway: Pop Culture in 2021

 AUGUST

 Who saw this coming?
 It’s BENNIFER!
 Almost 20 years after their very public romance, JENNIFER LOPEZ and BEN AFFLECK met again, publicly showing their affection in photos of paparazzi kissing at dinner, on a yacht, on red carpets … The Internet rejoiced.
-On a sad note, it was the end of an era for rock ‘n’ roll when ROLLING STONES drummer CHARLIE WATTS, the band’s heart and beat, died at age 80 just before the Stones resumed their tour. .
+On a sad note, it was the end of an era for rock ‘n’ roll when ROLLING STONES drummer CHARLIE WATTS, the band’s heart and beat, died in his 80s just before the Stones resumed their tour. .

 SEPTEMBER